Additional information

 Vintage | |

-The Bricco Boschis cru produces this Estate’s most emblematic Barolo.
-This is crafted mostly from two parcels within this single vineyard.
-Firstly there is the Punta Marcello that lies on the top of the slope, by the cantina.
-This cool terroir is known for its fragrant, pale juice and long, angular tannins.
-Then there is the Vigna Colle Sud-Ovest parcel of the Bricco Boschis, lying at a lower elevation and facing south, in the warmest microclimate of the vineyard.
-The wines from these vines are much fleshier and more accessible when young, with darker, fruit-rich juice and softer tannins.
-The renowned Vigna San Giuseppe vines also contribute something to the blend.
-Together these three components form a complete picture of the cru, at once complementing each other and building aromatic and structural complexity into the final blend.
+Then, there is the Vigna Colle Sudovest parcel, lying at a lower elevation and facing south.
+This is the warmest microclimate of the vineyard and so the fruit from these vines produces fleshier and more accessible wines, with darker, more richly flavoured juice and softer tannins.
+The renowned Vigna San Giuseppe vines also contribute something to the blend, and together these three components form a complete picture of the Cru; complementing each other and building aromatic and structural complexity into the final blend.
+The 2018 saw between 25 and 35 days on skins, followed by three years in cask, ranging in size from 20 to 100 hectolitres.
+It was bottled unfiltered.